Chuck Edwards

 Charles Marion Edwards (born September 13, 1960) is an American politician serving as the U.S. representative for North Carolina's 11th congressional district since 2023.
 A member of the Republican Party, he represented the 48th district in the North Carolina Senate from 2016 to 2023.

 Early life and education

 Edwards was born in Waynesville, North Carolina.
 He graduated from West Henderson High School in 1978 and studied business, accounting, and marketing at Blue Ridge Community College.

 Career

 Edwards joined McDonald's in 1989, working as an operations manager until 1991, senior business consultant from 1991 to 1996, and development coordinator from 1996 to 1998.
 He also worked as the vice president of Henderson County Partners for Economic Progress.
 In 2013, he became a director of Entegra Financial Corporation.
 In 2020, Entegra merged with First Citizens Bank.

 Edwards was appointed to the North Carolina Senate in August 2016 after Tom Apodaca resigned.
 He defeated Democratic nominee Norman Bossert in 2016, and was reelected in 2018 and 2020.
+In 2024, Edwards held a ceremony and awarded Donald Trump with a French Fry Certification Pin, an award that he invented.

+Acting on a complaint filed by the Henderson County (North Carolina) Democratic Party, Edwards was sanctioned by the House of Representatives Communications Standards Commission on April 24, 2024, for making personal attacks against President Joe Biden and his son, Hunter Biden, in email newsletters sent to constituents in May, June, July and December of 2023.
+Such attacks are prohibited by federal law and by rules of the House of Representatives when they are sent out as "mass communications" at taxpayer expense.